 Last updated on

 New Jersey is often described as one of the wealthiest states in the nation.
 In raw numbers, that’s true — New Jersey consistently posts median individual and household incomes well above the national median.
-In 2016, New Jersey had the third-highest median household income in the U.S., at $76,126.
-The Garden State isn’t just doing well compared with other states, either.
-Median income in the state was about 4% higher than in 2015.
+Through 2018, New Jersey’s average household income was almost $80,000.

-Unfortunately, a high cost of living offsets higher income.
+Unfortunately, a high cost of living offsets higher income, and the prolonged economic shutdown brought on by the coronavirus outbreak may take a toll on the New Jersey economy.
 New Jersey residents, on average, have the longest commutes in the nation.
 Property taxes are high.
 Rent on a two-bedroom apartment is nearly 43% higher than the national average, and Jersey is one of the most expensive places in the U.S. to buy a home.

 With these high costs, it’s no surprise that New Jersey residents have more debt than most of the nation.
 The state ranks in the top 10 for student loan debt, with about 66% of graduates carrying debt.
 Average credit card debt is the second-highest in the U.S.